Four suit Sunday is Great! for my Microeconomy, Panthers 20-17 loss still leaves in 1st place

 After being fed a trillion-gazillion bytes of previous human blood, sweat, and tears involved in artwork or literature, Artificial Intelligence is becoming/has begun to be judged capable of original production.
 Professionally speaking, that sounds more reasonable than a million (or 10 million?) chimpanzees on keyboards knocking out even a couple verses of Bill Shakespeare-worthy prose by accident.

 Without going deeply into whether its a good idea or not, the AI future has been coming almost 70 years, and the chimps haven’t produced anything noteworthy.
-Having read on LinkedIn about AI “knowing” how to make hiring decisions though, that’s a belief I can’t get on board with.
+Read on LinkedIn about AI knowing how to make hiring decisions though, that’s not a belief I get on board with.

-Having a “presence” – something that might push a magic button for a potential employer of my talents – and result in a tah dah! moment HAS to be better, because its worked that way before.
-Many sites still don’t recognize MSOffice includes Word, or journalism as somehow lacking “media and communications.”
+Having a ‘presence’ – something that results in a tah dah! magic button for a potential user of my talents – HAS to be better, because its worked that way before.
+Sites still don’t recognize MSOffice includes Word, or journalism as somehow lacking ‘media and communications,’ or Writing as splintered possibilities – I note seven on my business card.

 Could the Zen of Harvey Specter and Mike Ross coming together on the basis of – well, a busted drug deal – and Mike’s statistical memory out-dueling Harvey’s ego on trivia happen with AI?
 I think not.